fedtti/aws-lambda-cli/README.md

 ## Description

-This tool creates an AWS Lambda starter project for Node.js based on the infomation provided.
+This tool creates an AWS Lambda starter project, built for Node.js, based on the infomation provided.

 ## Instructions

 ## Notes

-It has been developed working at Vivocha to speed up the AWS Lambda project bootstrapping process for Node.js.
+It has been developed working at [Vivocha](https://www.vivocha.com/) to speed up the AWS Lambda project bootstrapping process in Node.js.